technowledgy/vue-postgrest/docs/guide/index.md

     handleError (err) {
       if (err instanceof AuthError) {
         // handle token error
-        // AuthError is thrown when postgREST rejects the token } else if (err instanceof FetchError) {
+        // AuthError is thrown when PostgREST rejects the token } else if (err instanceof FetchError) {
         // handle error from fetch
         // FetchError is thrown when the reponse status code is >= 400